ENROLL NOW in 'Script School'!

 Homework: Develop three different opening scenes for your script.
 Share with Lab Partner and choose the best one

-Module 10 - Talk, Talk, Talk (July 2)
+Module 10 - Talk, Talk, Talk (July 9 w/ study session on July 15)

 Dialogue techniques using film clip tutorial.